linnabrown/run_dbcan/README.md

 Last updated 10/07/19

 ### updating info
-- ## We created a very convienient bioconda version.
-Use this following command!
+- ## We create a [python package](https://pypi.org/manage/project/run-dbcan/release/2.0.0/).
+Use these following command to install.
+You can install Anaconda or Miniconda first, and then use the following commands to install our program one time.
+I strongly recommend you to use virtual environment to keey away from messing your system up.
+Just
 ```
+#create virtual environment
 mkdir -p ~/virtualenvs
 python3 -m venv ~/virtualenvs/run_dbcan
-source ~/virtualenvs/dbcan/bin/activate
+source ~/virtualenvs/run_dbcan/bin/activate
-pip install run-dbcan
+pip install run-dbcan==2.0.0
 # Doanload dependencies from bioconda
 conda install -c bioconda diamond hmmer=3.1b2 prodigal fraggenescan